kirkhu/Draft_WRO2025_FE-Fire-On-All-Cylinders/src/parking/README.md

       * During the reverse parking maneuver, the **main control unit (Raspberry Pi Pico W)** is responsible for **reading the gyroscope angle data** from the Jetson Orin Nano (or directly implementing attitude control), which allows for **precise control over the vehicle's posture and steering angle**.
 The Pico W simultaneously adjusts the servo motor, thereby **completing the automatic parallel reverse parking action**.

-  - **Code running on the Raspberry Pi Pico W controller.-在 Raspberry Pi Pico W 控制器上執行的程式碼。**
+  - **Code running on the Raspberry Pi Pico W controller.- Raspberry Pi Pico W 控制器上執行的程式碼。**
         ```
         while mode == 3:
             json_obj, _, got_stop = pump_ws(s)